amitlamba/docs-und/docs/fundamentals/push-campaign-creation.md

 #### Step 3 – Define who, and also your service provider.
 Set Conversion Event and hit continue.
 ![push-creation-image7](/d/img/PushCampaignCreation/Push-Campaign-Creation-7.png)

-#### Step 4 – Define your Push Notification conten in our Editor.
+#### Step 4 – Define your Push Notification content in our Editor.
 You can write your own message or use our pre built templates and add contents to it.

 ***Congratulations!
 Your Push Notification campaign is created.***